it-all/slim-postgres-skeleton/README.md

-# slim-postgres-skeleton
+# slim-postgres
-slim-postgres-skeleton works in conjunction with <a href="https://github.com/it-all/slim-postgres" target="_blank">slim-postgres</a> for web app development.
-<a href="https://github.com/it-all/slim-postgres" target="_blank">slim-postgres</a> is a PHP Framework Based on <a target="_blank" href="https://www.slimframework.com/">Slim Micro-Framework</a> and <a href="https://www.postgresql.org/">PostgreSQL</a>.
+slim-postgres is a <a target="_blank" href="https://www.php.net">PHP</a> skeleton framework based on <a target="_blank" href="https://www.slimframework.com/">Slim Micro-Framework</a> and <a target="_blank" href="https://www.postgresql.org/">PostgreSQL</a>.

 slim-postgres has a built-in administrative interface and other tools to allow rapid web app development.

+INSTALLATION
+composer create-project it-all/slim-postgres-skeleton your-app-name 1.*
+Set write permissions on /storage ie chmod -R 777 storage/
+<a href="#createDb">Create your PostgreSQL database</a> and <a href="#restoreDb">restore /storage/dumps/pg_schema.sql and /storage/dumps/pg_data.sql to it</a>
+Create a website with /public as the home directory
+Copy/rename .env.example to .env then edit .env
+Navigate to your site to see the default homepage.
+If there are no errors then you've succesfully connected to the database.
+Edit then run cliScripts/insertTopAdministrator.php
+Preempt 'object not found error': composer dump-autoload -o
+Navigate to your site /private (the admin directory defined in settings['adminPath']) and login!

 FEATURES
+<a target="_blank" href="https://www.php.net">PHP</a> 7.1+
 Built on <a target="_blank" href="https://slimframework.com">Slim framework</a>, a front-controller micro-framework for PHP
 <a target="_blank" href="https://postgresql.org">PostgreSQL Database</a> Integration
 <a target="_blank" href="#admin">Administrative User Interface and Navigation</a>